 NTM infections are typically rare, affecting about two in every 100,000 people in the U.S. each year.
-However, the Journal of Thoracic Disease in 2014 pointed out a possible uptick over the last three decades, according to the National Institutes of Health (NIH).
+However, authors of a study published in the Journal of Thoracic Disease in 2014 pointed out a possible uptick over the last three decades.

 About 50,000 to 90,000 people are living with NTM pulmonary disease in the U.S., with the disease more frequently affecting the elderly population.
 This number is increasing by about 8 percent every year, according to Insmed, a biopharmaceutical company.

 Hospitals where at least one infection has been identified following surgeries using certain heater-cooler devices, especially LivaNova’s Stockert 3T, the NTM risk infection is one in 100 or one in 1,000 patients, the CDC said.